Governor issues execution stay for Glossip case review

 “I am thankful for Governor Stitt’s wise decision to grant Richard Glossip a 60-day reprieve so the OCCA has time to complete its work,” McDugle said Tuesday in a press release.
 “With each new day it seems that Reed Smith, which continues its pro bono work on behalf of the people of the State of Oklahoma, uncovers and delivers to my committee new evidence of Mr. Glossip’s innocence that builds on the incredible work the firm has already done.”

-The independent review raised questions in the case over lost evidence, whether investigators at the time asked Sneed leading question, a letter Sneed wrote expressing a desire to recant his testimony, and more.
+The independent review raised questions in the case over lost evidence, whether investigators at the time asked Sneed leading questions, a letter Sneed wrote expressing a desire to recant his testimony, and more.

 Attorneys filed a clemency petition 62 Oklahoma state legislators, including 46 Republicans, signed a letter requesting an evidentiary hearing based on the committee investigation results.